 The hours of inspiration, comfort, or encouragement his music has provided are astronomical in number.
 There have been periodic stretches when his playlists were the only ones getting airtime around me.
 Like some kind of freaked out junkie it seemed I always needed another fix.

 One of the things that never ceases to amaze me about his songs is that no matter how many times I’ve listened, whenever I hear one after an absence, it’s always fresh.
 In my considered opinion his lyrical spin on emotional alienation, relational train wrecks, social commentary, prophetic utterances, and apocalyptic musings are the gold standard by which all pretenders to the throne are judged.

 I freely acknowledge that the soundtrack of my life is somewhat idiosyncratic.
 Some, however, seriously think Dylan is the only singer-songwriter I ever listen to, which isn’t anywhere near reality, but perception is what it is, so this article is meant to tweak the nose of a common stereotype of me.
-It also is to pay homage to the master bluesman from Hibbing who now happens to be a seventy-seven year old grandfather.
+It also is to pay homage to the master bluesman from Hibbing who now happens to be a seventy-nine year old grandfather.

 We were on the road for seven weeks this summer—quite a few long and winding twists and turns until we arrived at our final destination, which as chance and destiny would have it, was where we had started, on the high desert of New Mexico.
 Music is always in the mix of road-trips.
 Here are a pair of tunes that have kept me company and captured my attention for more years and miles than I can possibly document.